Null Models and Community Detection in Multi-Layer Networks: Introduction

-Here we take two principled null model based approaches to derive modularity measures.
 The rest of paper is organized as follows.
-Section 2 deals with degree distributions in multi-layer networks and defines two families of multi-layer null models.
+Section 2 deals with degree distributions in multi-layer networks, defines two families of multi-layer null models, and develops tools for parameter estimation and model selection.
 Section 3 extends the Newman-Girvan modularity to multi-layer settings with various multi-layer configuration models as null models.
-Section 4 first defines four multi-layer block models and then derives modularity measures based on them.
+Section 4 first defines four multi-layer degree corrected stochastic block models and then derives modularity measures based on them.
 Section 5 deals with computational issues, while Section 6 presents a study of the proposed modularities to assess their effectiveness on simulated networks.
 Section 7 applies the methods for community detection in a number of real world networks and Section 8 gives concluding remarks.